AfaanBilal/bookstore/README.md

 ---

 ## Udemy Course
-Learn about creating this on Udemy: [Creating an API server in Rust with Rocket, SeaORM and JWT by Afaan Bilal](https://www.udemy.com/course/rest-api-server-rust-rocket-seaorm-jwt/?referralCode=0A41F1674B329B330B9F).
+Learn about creating this in my Udemy course: [Creating an API server in Rust with Rocket, SeaORM and JWT by Afaan Bilal](https://www.udemy.com/course/rest-api-server-rust-rocket-seaorm-jwt/?referralCode=0A41F1674B329B330B9F).

 ---